 February 14, 1988

-The story of humanity is marked with examples of God's faithfulness to faithless people.
-In this message, Alistair Begg walks us through Peter's denial of Christ, helping us to honestly assess our identification with Peter.
+The story of humanity is marked with examples of God’s faithfulness to faithless people.
+In this message, Alistair Begg walks us through Peter’s denial of Christ, helping us to honestly assess our identification with the uncertain disciple.
 Once we have done this, we can take encouragement from the redemptive work of God that followed Peter’s darkest moment.

 15Simon Peter followed Jesus, and so did another disciple.
 Since that disciple was known to the high priest, he entered with Jesus into the courtyard of the high priest, 16but Peter stood outside at the door.
 So the other disciple, who was known to the high priest, went out and spoke to the servant girl who kept watch at the door, and brought Peter in.
 17The servant girl at the door said to Peter, “You also are not one of this man's disciples, are you?”
 He said, “I am not.”
 18Now the servants5 and officers had made a charcoal fire, because it was cold, and they were standing and warming themselves.
 Peter also was with them, standing and warming himself.